 - locate and use key datasets (tide records, storm data, etc.) to analyze daily, seasonal, inter-annual, and longer-term dynamics of coastal processes including global and regional sea level change, and their impact on coastal landforms;

 - describe geologic and climatic hazards that shape coastal landscapes and impact local and global sea levels;

 - differentiate modern sea level position in the context of sea level change over the last 500 million years, within the Pleistocene-Holocene (last 2 million years), and will contextualize driving factors (climate change, tectonics, seafloor spreading, etc.) responsible for sea level change;

 - differentiate the spatial scales over which coastal processes (tides, currents, storms, tectonics, climate change, etc.) operate and impact landform development;

 - discriminate the causes (and interplay of causes) of local, regional, and global sea level change and associated impacts on coastal biogeomorphology;

 - analyze impacts on geomorphology resulting from case studies of actual coastal hazards (tropical and extratropical storms, tsunamis, coastal flooding, erosion, etc.).

 In this section, you will be asked a number of engaging questions that ask you to visit various websites to access real data sets and visualizations to aid your learning.
 You will also be asked to answer Learning Check Point questions, which are for you to test your own comprehension.
 You are encouraged to answer them and check your answers against some example answers.
-Other assessment items include written blog posts that are focused on ascertaining your level of understanding of key concepts and ideas and the quality of your interaction with other students in the course.
 Your major assignment for this module is an Excel-based assignment where you will access, download, graph, and interpret historic tide data from locations of your choosing around the world.
 You will then use these data to forecast future sea level positions to better formulate potential risks in the future.